xueboning/Himalayan-Bush-robins/README.md

 # Himalayan-Bush-robins

-Scripts for Xue et al. (2025): *Phenotypic plasticity co-varies with the elevation range of Himalayan elevational migrants*
+Scripts for Xue et al. (2025): *Phenotypic plasticity co-varies with elevation range in two species of avian elevation migrants in the Himalayas*

 **CODE OVERVIEW**
 - We used two species, *Tarsiger chrysaeus* and *Tarsiger indicus*, in our study.
 The prefixes for species-related codes and data were abbreviated as TC and TI, respectively.